sevensteves/cat-folder/README.md

 ````

 The script will place `cat-folder` into `/usr/local/bin` on Linux, or `/opt/homebrew/bin` on macOS if it exists.
-Both of these locations are typically already on your `$PATH`.

 ## Usage

 ```bash